ARE THE START DATES FLEXIBLE?

 The Shark Lab is located in a former Police barracks, and Doc designed the lab to imitate a research vessel.
 There are five cabins, each with two sets of bunk beds in, two heads, and communal kitchen and dining area.
 The lab is very much dormitory style living, with approximately 20 people sharing the quarters at any one time.

 WHAT IS THE AVERAGE AGE OF VOLUNTEERS?

-Most of our volunteers have recently graduated or are in the middle of their undergrad studies, but we welcome people of all ages (over 18 years).
+Most of our volunteers have recently graduated or are in the middle of their undergrad studies, but applications are open to people of all ages.

 WHAT TRAINING IS INVOLVED?

 After arriving in Bimini, all volunteers will be provided with training to allow them to effectively and safely undertake field work.
 This will include the following classes: